 When you adopt or purchase a pet, you become responsible for their care, for life.
 You can't always predict whether that care will involve expensive medical diagnostics and treatments.
 For many pet owners pet health insurance and medical no-interest, deferred payment credit cards provide a means to care for pets.

-Whether you choose to adopt or purchase your next dog or cat, prepare yourself for a lifetime of love.
+Whether you choose to adopt or purchase your next dog or cat, be sure your home is set up to accommodate your new addition.
+Prepare yourself for a lifetime of love.
 The love of a pet is a gift.
 Enjoy that gift.